Eomm/blog-posts/bonus/graphql-loader/README.md

 ```

 Let's connect the previous schema to a new `app.js` file, where we will implement a Fastify + Mercurius application.
-_We will use an in-memory database to store the mock data._
-_You can find the SQL data used for this article in the [source code on GitHub](https://github.com/Eomm/fastify-discord-bot-demo/tree/HEAD/bonus/graphql-loader)_
+_We will use an in-memory database to store the mock data.
+You can find the SQL data used for this article in the [source code on GitHub](https://github.com/Eomm/fastify-discord-bot-demo/tree/HEAD/bonus/graphql-loader)._

 ```js
 const Fastify = require('fastify')